Erich Dublon

-Erich Dublon was a German-Jewish man from Erfurt, Germany, who lived during the rise of Nazi persecution.
+Erich Dublon was a German-Jewish diarist from Erfurt, Germany, who lived during the rise of Nazi persecution.
 In 1939, he attempted to emigrate to Cuba with his brother Wilhelm Dublon, his sister-in-law Erna Dublon, and their two young daughters, Lore and Eva.

-The Dublon family boarded the SS St. Louis, a ship bound for Cuba that carried hundreds of Jewish refugees fleeing persecution in Europe.
+The Dublon family boarded the MS St. Louis, a German, diesel-powered, ocean liner bound for Cuba that carried hundreds of Jewish refugees fleeing persecution in Europe.
 After a sixteen-day transatlantic voyage, the ship reached Havana Harbor, where passengers were forced to remain on board while Cuban authorities debated whether to admit them.
 The refugees were ultimately denied entry into both Cuba and the United States.

 Following the voyage, Dublon and his family were returned to Europe and settled in Antwerp, Belgium.
 After the Nazi occupation of Belgium and the intensification of extermination policies, the family was deported and murdered at the Auschwitz concentration camp.